 With easy access to a high-quality camera on smartphones, it's no surprise photography has exploded as a hobby.
 If you love sharing photos with family and friends and have already mastered the art of the selfie, it might be time to elevate your photography abilities.
 Luckily, mastering essential photography concepts doesn't require expensive schooling—by learning basic skills and practicing your craft, you can capture stunning, professional-looking photographs.

 Why start learning about photography?

-Before you begin snapping photographs, consider the goals of your newfound hobby.
+Before you begin snapping photographs, get organized.
+First, consider the goals of your newfound hobby.
 The reasons behind reaching for the camera differ from person to person.
 Mastering basic photography concepts lets you effectively promote yourself on social media or take professional-looking photos for your small business.
 You might be looking for a new side hustle, or maybe you just want to beautifully capture important family memories.
 Your personal photography goals will determine the best methods for learning photography and the type of equipment you should invest in.

 What you need to get started